coltse/fhir.cerner.com/content/smart/index.md

 For provider-facing apps running from within the Cerner Millennium EHR, the only embedded browsers we currently support are Internet Explorer (IE) and Edge.
 The embedded browser controls we use are [IWebBrowser2 C++ interface](https://msdn.microsoft.com/en-us/library/aa752127(v=vs.85).aspx) for IE and [WebView2](https://docs.microsoft.com/en-us/microsoft-edge/webview2/) for Edge both developed by Microsoft.
 The minimum version of IE we support is IE10.
 The latest supported browser varies based on the version of the browser that is currently installed at each Cerner client site.
 Although it is no longer supported by Microsoft, many of our clients still use IE10, especially clients who host their own system.
 We highly suggest that you code your app for IE10 for validation.
 If you must use IE11 or Edge for your app, please note that you may struggle if you plan on deploying across our entire client base.

-NOTE: Applications that will embed in *MPages* Workflow or Summary must function correctly with IE10.
+**Note:** Applications that will embed in *MPages* Workflow or Summary must function correctly with IE10.
 The *MPages* 6.x platform currently depends on other components that require IE10 to run.
 This means that even though there is a newer version of IE in Citrix, *MPages* 6.x will render the application using IE10.
 Even though we have support for Edge some clients may still be using IE due to delayed upgrades, or app compatibility issues.
 Therefore, it is recommended that the embedded SMART app uses functions that work correctly for both IE and Edge at this time.

 Microsoft offers a free IE10 VM and newer on various versions of Windows for application testing at [https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).